ironcore-dev/roadmap/README.md

-# Ironcore Enhancements
+# Ironcore Roadmap

 [![REUSE status](https://api.reuse.software/badge/github.com/ironcore-dev/roadmap)](https://api.reuse.software/info/github.com/ironcore-dev/roadmap)
 [![GitHub License](https://img.shields.io/static/v1?label=License&message=Apache-2.0&color=blue)](LICENSE)

-Central tracking repository for cross-project initiatives, large-scale enhancements, or epics across the Ironcore ecosystem.
+Central tracking repository for roadmap items that represent cross-project initiatives and larger efforts across the Ironcore ecosystem.

 ---

-## 📌 Purpose
+## Purpose

-This repository serves as the **single source of truth for tracking major enhancements** in the Ironcore ecosystem.
-Enhancements are initiatives that span across multiple areas (e.g., virtualization, metal automation, networking) and require **coordinated planning and execution**.
+This repository serves as the **single source of truth for tracking major roadmap items** in the Ironcore ecosystem.
+The work tracked here consists of initiatives that span across multiple areas (e.g., virtualization, metal automation, networking) and require **coordinated planning and execution**.

-Each issue in this repository represents a **high-level enhancement or epic**, broken down into sub-issues across relevant components or areas.
+Each issue in this repository represents a **high-level roadmap item**, broken down into sub-issues across relevant components or areas.
 This structure ensures that all efforts align with Ironcore’s overall roadmap, product goals, and organizational visibility.

 ---

-## 🧠 What Qualifies as an Enhancement?
+## What Qualifies as a Roadmap Item?

-An enhancement is typically:
+A roadmap item is typically:

 - A **cross-area initiative** requiring collaboration across multiple teams or components
 - A significant effort within a single area that has a broad or strategic impact